A Guide to Amazon Indexing & How to Check Your Keyword Indexing

 Want to get found on Amazon, reduce your reliance on paid advertising, or take market share away from your competition?

-Then understanding how Amazon decides if your product would be an appropriate result for a search term should be a vital part of your Amazon optimization strategy.

-This article will first make sure you have the basics on understanding indexing and then go into some of the best practices for getting indexed and checking keyword indexing for an Amazon product detail page.
+It is important to know that the algorithms for organic and advertising are different on Amazon.
+This also means that the algorithms for relevancy are different for paid versus organic.

-If your listing is indexed for a keyword that means it will show as a result when a customer uses that search term in the Amazon search bar.
+If your listing is indexed for a keyword, it will show when a customer uses that search term in the Amazon search bar.

-Said another way, checking your keyword indexing allows you to verify which words your product will be shown as a result for a specific keyword.
+In other words, checking your keyword indexing allows you to verify which words your product will be shown as a result for a specific keyword.

-As we start to learn about indexing, we first must clarify some common terms.
+As we start to learn about indexing, we first must clarify some common terms:

-- Keyword: A word or phrase of words used to target potential traffic
+- Keyword: A word or phrase of words used to target potential traffic.

 - Search Term: The exact word or phrase of words a customer enters into the Amazon search bar.

-The primary method for customers to find products on Amazon is through search.
+In general, the way customers find products on Amazon is through search.

+Think of each search term a customer might use as a door to find your product.
+The more keywords you are indexed for, the more “doors” a customer has to find you.

+Similarly, the more search terms, the more your product will be a result for customer inquiries.

 When you are indexed for highly relevant keywords, it will positively impact the amount of traffic and market share you will get on Amazon.

+When working on relevancy, you want to prioritize the most relevant words, not simply look at estimated search volume for that keyword or search term.
+Relevant customers bring in customers more likely to buy.

-There is a direct correlation between being indexed for highly relevant, purchase intent keywords and your revenue.
+There is a direct correlation between being indexed for highly relevant purchase intent keywords and your revenue.

-For example, if you are selling a baking dish.
-If you are indexed for the keyword “baking dish,” you will show up as a result when a customer enters “baking dish” into the Amazon search bar.
+For example, let’s say you are selling a baking dish.
+If you are indexed for the keyword [baking dish], you will show up as a result when a customer enters [baking dish] into the Amazon search bar.

-However, if you are only indexed for “baking dish” and not “casserole dish” then when a customer enters “casserole dish” into the Amazon search bar, your product will not show up as a result for that customer search.
+However, if you are only indexed for [baking dish] and not [casserole dish], your product will not show up as a result when a customer enters [casserole dish] into the Amazon search bar.

 When a buyer is typing a word or phrase in Amazon for a product, they will get the results based on Amazon’s indexing.

+Based on several factors, including past conversion history Amazon will determine which orders will rank at the top of the page.

-If your product is not indexed with the right words, then buyers will find a competitor’s products or will not find any products related to their search.
+If your product is not indexed with the right words, buyers will find a competitor’s products or will not find any products related to their search.

-Without being indexed for as many highly relevant, purchase intent keywords as possible you will miss out on all the potential traffic that would come through that keyword.
+Without being indexed for as many highly relevant, purchase intent keywords as possible you will miss out on all the potential traffic through that keyword.

-Increasing the number of keywords you are indexed for increases the ways your customers find your products.
+Building up the number of keywords you are indexed for increases the ways your customers find your products.

-Conversely, poor keyword indexing causes you to lose part of the market share.
-If you are not indexed with the right keywords for your product, then you practically eliminate your chance of being found by a buyer.

 Opportunities for Indexing on Amazon

 On Amazon, you have a limited number of characters or opportunities for keyword indexing.

+Amazon limits the length of your titles, bullets, and back-end search terms.
 You need to focus on keywords that are highly relevant to your product and have search volume.

-There can be a temptation to focus on indexing and ranking for keywords with very high estimated search volume.
-Our clients find much more success by focusing on keyword relevancy instead of its search volume.

 Amazon rewards conversions and sales, so indexing keywords that drive traffic and do not result in conversions will actually hurt your organic ranking.

 Traffic that does not result in conversions will make your products less attractive to the organic search engine on Amazon.

 Focusing on high search volume/low relevancy words in your advertising campaigns can also quickly lead to a decrease in ad effectiveness.

 Keyword indexing on Amazon is not a process that you can set and then forget.
 You want to go back to your keywords and check them regularly for relevancy and conversions.

+Even after you have created your listings, you want to go back in and check the words your listing is indexing for regularly.

 The primary reason to check your keywords regularly is the potential for Amazon to deindex words you were previously indexed for on the website.

-Amazon may change their algorithm or changes to the sub-category structure data.
+Amazon may change its algorithm or make changes to the sub-category structure data.
 Your data may be deleted when changes in categories or sub-categories occur on the website.

-You may also discover that new keywords apply to your product.
-In some situations, you are not indexed for relevant keywords because you weren’t aware that they were relevant to your product.

-For example, if you sell paper straws you might know you need to focus on indexing for “paper straw,” “biodegradable straw,” and “turtle friendly straw.”
-However, after talking with your customers you might find that a large number of people are using your paper straws to make pinwheels.
+For example, if you sell paper straws, you might know you need to focus on indexing for [paper straw], [biodegradable straw], and [turtle friendly straw].
+However, after talking with your customers, you might find that a large number of people are using your paper straws to make pinwheels.

-You would then want to adjust your listing to add “pinwheel stick” and “wedding pinwheel supplies” to words you are indexed for on Amazon.
+You would then want to adjust your listing to add [pinwheel stick] and [wedding pinwheel supplies] to words you are indexed for on Amazon.

 What Does Being Indexed on Amazon Mean?

-Unlike Google, Amazon has a specific way you put enter product information when creating new product detail pages.

-On Google, you can put data an unlimited number of positions.
-Then using on- and off-page optimization you make sure the search engines can find the data they are looking for.

-With Amazon, you don’t have to worry about schema mark up, crawl errors, or canonical issues.
+With Amazon, you don’t have to worry about schema mark-up, crawl errors, or canonical issues.

 Because Amazon asks for you to upload your data in a specific format, the focus shifts from technical SEO to maximizing the structured data you are giving to Amazon so that you can appear as a result for appropriate search terms.